cerplot/luigi/doc/configuration.rst

   sections.
 default_tags
   Optional settings that adds the tag to all the metrics and events sent to Datadog.
-Default value is "application:luigi". environment
+Default value is "application:trun". environment
   Allows you to tweak multiple environment to differentiate between production, staging or development metrics within Datadog.
 Default value is "development".